 Astronomers have predicted that, in about 1,000 years, the Calabash Nebula will transform into a full-fledged planetary nebula.

 The nebula lies in the bright, large open star cluster Messier 46.
 It is uncertain whether it is interacting with any of the stars in the cluster.
-There is another nebula lying in the direction of M46, the planetary nebula NGC 2438, which is also most unlikely unrelated to the cluster and merely lies along the same line of sight.
+There is another nebula lying in the direction of M46, the planetary nebula NGC 2438, which is also likely unrelated to the cluster and merely lies in the same line of sight.

 The densest parts of the Calabash Nebula are made up of material expelled by the central star and accelerated in opposite directions at speeds of up to 1.5 million kilometres per hour.
 The gas now forms bipolar structures which contain the most of what used to be the dying star’s mass.
 The star has expelled so much gas that it can’t be seen directly anymore, only its starlight is visible as it reflects off the nearby clouds.

 As a result of the gas travelling at such high speeds, shock fronts are formed, and they heat up the gases around the star.
 The existence of shock fronts had been predicted by astronomers, but they were theoretical, not proven by previous observations or imaged this clearly.